slackapi/java-slack-sdk/docs/content/guides/modals.md

     // omitted ...
 ```

 A `trigger_id` is required to open a modal.
-You can access it in payloads sent by user interactions such as slash command invocations, clicking a button.
-In Bolt, you can acquire the value by calling `Request.getPayload().getTriggerId()` as it's a part of payloads.
-More easily, it's also possible to get it by `Context.getTriggerId()`.
+You can access it in payloads sent by user interactions, such as slash command invocations, by clicking a button.
+In Bolt, you can acquire the value by calling the `Request.getPayload().getTriggerId()` method.
+It's also possible to get it by calling the `Context.getTriggerId()` method.
 These methods are defined only when `trigger_id` exists in a payload.

 ```java
 import com.slack.api.methods.response.views.ViewsOpenResponse;